 Speed and Convenience

 Whether you accept PayPal or use Stripe, the checkout process gets much quicker when you’re not keying in transactions or counting change.
+And if you’re using Norm with Schedulicity, it’s as quick as sending a text message to your client to pay or having them scan a QR code.

 They’re PCI Compliant